intelec.us root |

 with William White, which leaves him out of the running.
 Still we have

-to consider the possibility that young William White was the father.
+to consider the possibility that young William White thought he was the

 I theorize that William, hearing of Whitfield County